Gramps Is in the Resistance: Plot

-The family is also persecuted by Adolfo Ramirez, the former Paris Opera caretaker and a fierce collaborationist who has become a Gestapo agent.
+The family is also persecuted by Ramirez, the former Paris Opera caretaker and a fierce collaborationist who has become a Gestapo agent.
 Ramirez seeks to take revenge on the Bourdelles but they are protected by General Spontz, who is an admirer of Héléna Bourdelle and who has a soft spot for Bernadette.
-Ramirez finally discovers that Guy-Hubert, son of the family, a seemingly cowardly and effeminate hairdresser, is actually "Super-Resistant" and the boss of Felix, but Spontz does not believe him.
+Ramirez finally discovers that Guy-Hubert, a seemingly cowardly and effeminate hairdresser, is actually "Super-Resistant" and the boss of Felix; Spontz, who despises and routinely humiliates Ramirez, does not believe him.

 Although she had vowed not to sing while there were Germans in France, Madame Bourdelle is forced by General Spontz to attend a reception in honour of Hitler's half-brother, Marshal Ludwig von Apfelstrudel, held in a castle near Paris.
 With the help of Michel Taupin, the Resistance plans to detonate a bomb in the dining room.
-The operation fails and the Bourdelles and Taupin are about to be arrested but they are saved by Super-Resistant, who captures von Apfelstrudel and all the German generals, with the help of his men and of Gramps.
+The operation fails and the Bourdelles and Taupin are about to be arrested but they are saved by Super-Resistant, who captures von Apfelstrudel, Ramirez and all the German generals, with the help of his men and of Gramps.

 The story seems to end, but proves to be a "film within the film", and gives way to a contemporary television debate, designed to address the period of occupation, and to report on the reality of the depicted events in the film.
-The show brings together Bernadette Bourdelle and General Spontz (now happily married), Guy-Hubert, Adolfo Ramirez Jr. (son of Ramirez, who came from Bolivia to defend his father's memory), and Michel Taupin (now Minister of Veterans Affairs).
+The show brings together Bernadette Bourdelle and General Spontz (now happily married), Guy-Hubert, Adolfo Ramirez (son of Ramirez, who came from Bolivia to defend his father's memory), and Michel Taupin (now Minister of Veterans Affairs).
 Soon, the discussion turns to disaster: Ramirez Jr. insults and defames the other protagonists of the story, who start to beat him up on the TV set, forcing the host to cut the transmission.